protosens/monorepo.cljc/module/maestro/README.md

 - One single `deps.edn` where the whole repository is clearly described
 - Organized around aliases combined at will
 - Easy dependency pinning
-- Freedom, no strict framework
+- Freedom, more of a paradigm than a strict framework
 - Plugins for common tooling ([clj-kondo](https://github.com/clj-kondo/clj-kondo), [kaocha](https://github.com/lambdaisland/kaocha), ...)
 - [Babashka](https://github.com/babashka/babashka)-friendly for efficient scripting